 Packing for a liveaboard doesn’t have to be difficult or bulky!
 In fact, it’s pretty easy!
-Here’s everything you need to know to do it right!
+Here’s everything you need to know to pack for a liveaboard and how to do it right!

 Liveaboard diving is one of the very best ways to experience scuba diving at its best.
 When we returned from our fourth liveaboard in the Maldives aboard the Emperor Leo, it reminded us of the first liveaboard dive trips aboard the Raja Ampat Aggressor and with Dive Komodo in Indonesia years ago when we weren’t sure what to bring.

 We thought it would be helpful to write a post for you about what we think should be on everyone’s liveaboard packing list – especially for first timers.

 It’s not that we didn’t pack the stuff we needed the first time.
 It’s really that we over-packed!
 Seriously, half the stuff we brought with us we didn’t even use – including most of the clothing!

 When you’re packing for a liveaboard, follow a few simple rules.

 If your vacation only includes being on the boat – in other words, flying in, getting on the boat, diving, then going home – then for the love of all that is holy, keep your liveaboard clothing to a bare minimum.

 The only “regular” clothing you’re going to wear will be on the airplane.
 So if you wear pants and a nice shirt/blouse on the plane, just wear that in both directions and air them out in between.

 You can even rinse the shirt out on the boat and dry it for later.